cyrilastro/rpi4gw-docker/README.md

 # Docker container for Game and Watch and RPi

 This repository will help you to build Docker image & container ready-to-use with Game and Watch under Rapsberry Pi.
-This will prevent you starting from scratch, facing building issues and save lot of time.
+This will prevent you starting from scratch, facing building issues and save you lot of time.

 ## Warnings for Raspberry Pi 3 users